banksjazz87/udacity-front-end-project3-weatherJournal/README.md

 * Cors can be installed in the terminal by typing
     $ npm install cors
-* Side note: this project required the use of the 'body parser' package, but I was unable to use this due to the fact that express now has it's own built in way to parse the body.
+* Side note: this project required the use of the 'body parser' package, but I was unable to use this due to the fact that express now has its own built in way to parse the data from the body.

 ## References
 * openweathermap.com